Leaseweb/LswMemcacheBundle/README.md

 ### Requirements

 - PHP 5.3.x or 5.4.x
-- php5-memcached 1.x or 2.x (this is the PHP "memcached" extension that uses "libmemcached")
+- php-memcached 1.0.2, 2.0.1, 2.1.0 (this is the PHP "memcached" extension that uses "libmemcached")

+NB: php-memcached 2.2.x gives runtime notices and should be avoided!

 NB: Unlike the PHP "memcache" extension, the PHP "memcached" extension is not (yet) included in the PHP Windows binaries.

-### Known Issues

-- php5-memcached 2.2.x gives runtime notices and should be avoided.

 ### Installation